VetoProjects/AudioPython/README.md

 This repository contains an audio module for Python that is included in VetoLC;
-it is based on [wavebender](https://github.com/zacharydenton/wavebender/) and relies heavily on such constructs as itertools, generators and lambdas, all in all it is based on the functional parts of Python - Guido would hate it.
+it is based on [wavebender](https://github.com/zacharydenton/wavebender/) and relies heavily on such constructs as itertools, generators and lambdas, all in all it is based on the "functional parts" of Python.
 Note that it is in development and not really usable up until now although you can create really neat sounds if you work hard enough.